aryamaan-exe/PhonoEngine/README.md

 Used for defining a language's phonemic inventory and phonological rules.

+(`TokenConverter = std::function<std::optional<Symbol>(const std::wstring&)>`)

+A `TokenConverter` function should return `std::nullopt` for nonexistent tokens or a `Symbol` for the corresponding symbol.
+This can be used for Romaji, ARPABet (as shown in `driver.cc`) or any other system where an input dataset might not correspond with IPA or another desired writing system.

 1) `void AddPhoneme(std::unique_ptr<Phoneme> phoneme)`: Adds a phoneme to phonemic inventory.

 2) `void AddRule(Rule* rule)`: Adds a rule to the phonological ruleset.

+3) `void SetTokenConverter(TokenConverter converter)`: Takes in a

-3) `ValidationResult Validate(Word word)`: Returns a `ValidationResult` struct, which has member variables `bool valid` and `std::wstring reason`.
+4) `ValidationResult Validate(Word word)`: Returns a `ValidationResult` struct, which has member variables `bool valid` and `std::wstring reason`.
 Reason is either the rule name which fails, or empty if valid.

-4) `Word BuildWordFromSymbols(std::vector<Symbol>& word)`: Returns a `Word` object constructed from phonemes from the language's phonemic inventory.
+5) `Word BuildWordFromSymbols(std::vector<Symbol>& word)`: Returns a `Word` object constructed from phonemes from the language's phonemic inventory.
 These phonemes are constructed by matching the symbol defined for the phoneme.

-5) `Phoneme* GetPhonemeFromSymbol(Symbol symbol)`: Returns a phoneme pointer for any symbol according to the phonemic inventory.
+6) `Phoneme* GetPhonemeFromSymbol(Symbol symbol)`: Returns a phoneme pointer for any symbol according to the phonemic inventory.

-6) `std::vector<Syllable> GetSyllablesFromTokens(const std::vector<std::wstring>& tokens)`: Returns a syllable construction from given tokens.
+7) `std::vector<Syllable> GetSyllablesFromTokens(const std::vector<std::wstring>& tokens)`: Returns a syllable construction from given tokens.